/* Google Analytics */ Policies & Procedures | ABROADERABROADER

 1.10.
 24/7 support in Vietnam

-ABROADER provides 24/7 support service during the intern’s stay in Vietnam, and during the duration of the program.
+ABROADER provides 24/7 support service during the intern’s stay in Vietnam and for the duration of the program.
 If there are any incidents/accidents that happen in another country or out of the program duration, it is the intern’s own responsibility, including self-arranged travel in Vietnam during the program.

 2. Program Fee